CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab 1.md

 Processing of forms and documents is part of several scenarios both in business and in everyday life.
 Manual data extraction from documents, either in electronic or printed format, is time-consuming, costly, and error-prone.

 Azure Form Recognizer is an Applied AI Service that enables you to extract text, table data, key-value pairs, and layout information from forms and documents.
-In this lab, you will learn how to build an end-to-end document processing automation solution utilizing Azure Form Recognizer, Logic Apps, Azure Cosmos DB, and Power BI.
+In this lab, you will learn how to use train documents via Document Intelligence resource and further processing the documents to Cosmos DB via Azure functions.

 ### Lab Objectives